 We look at the potential benefits and drawbacks of releasing equity from your home.

-What Equity Release Schemes are Available?
+Equity Release in Liverpool – Which Schemes are Available?

 There are 2 main equity release schemes on the market at the moment.

-A Lifetime Mortgage is a long-term loan secured against your home.
+One of our main services for Equity Release in Liverpool is Lifetime Mortgages; a Lifetime Mortgage is a long-term loan secured against your home.
 There are different types of lifetime mortgage to suit you, so you can either release a lump sum to spend now or choose to take a smaller amount now, leaving the rest to spend in full or in part later.

 The different types of lifetime mortgages are: